-You will be notified in writing whether your application has been approved or denied.
+If everything has been completed and submitted successfully, you will be notified in writing within 30 days whether your application has been approved or denied.
 The denial letter will be accompanied by details on how to appeal.

-What Happens When I Am Approved for a Vermont Medical Card?
+What Happens When I Am Approved for a Medical Marijuana Card in Vermont?

-Once you’re accepted, you receive a Marijuana Registry Identification Card and must register with the Vermont MMP Patient Registry.
-It is a mandatory requirement if you wish to receive protection under the state’s marijuana law.
-This will all change in a few months, but for now, you still have to follow the rules in place.
+If your application packet is accepted, you will receive a Marijuana Registry Identification Card in the mail, along with additional steps that you must take to register with the Vermont MMP Patient Registry.
+Be advised that it is a mandatory requirement to register if you wish to receive protection under the state’s marijuana law.

-Once you have your card, you enjoy the following advantages:
+Once you have your card, you will be able to enjoy the following advantages:

 - Permission to store up to two ounces of marijuana

-- The freedom to grow up to two mature plants and seven immature plants.
+- The freedom to grow/cultivate up to two mature plants

-Your medical marijuana card will last for one year; then you have to renew it.
-You will need to get a physician to re-certify you after 12 months, and if you have updated medical records, you have to provide them through the application process.
+Your medical marijuana card will last for one year.
+In order to renew, you will need to get a physician (or other qualifying healthcare provider) to re-certify you before this 12-month period ends, otherwise you will have to completely start the application process over again.

-Once you are a registered marijuana patient in Vermont, you can choose someone to be your ‘registered caregiver.’
-This individual must be at least 21 years of age and is responsible for managing your well-being in relation to your marijuana use.
-You can’t pick someone who has been convicted of a drug-related crime.
-This caregiver can only serve one registered patient at a time.
+Once you are registered as a medical marijuana patient in Vermont, you can choose someone to be your ‘registered caregiver.’
+This individual must be at least 21 years of age, and is responsible for managing your well-being in relation to your marijuana use.
+You can’t pick someone who has been convicted of a drug-related crime, and this caregiver can only serve one registered patient at a time.

 - The state of Vermont only gives licenses to four dispensaries at a time, so there is a possibility that there isn’t one located close to your residence.
 If this is the case, your marijuana ID card enables you to grow marijuana plants; the maximum amounts are already outlined above.

-- Your caregiver is permitted to grow marijuana if you designate their address as the ‘grow location’ on the caregiver application.
+- Your caregiver is permitted to grow marijuana, as long as you designate their address as the ‘grow location’ on the caregiver application.

-- There are also possession and growth limits on cultivation facilities in the state of Vermont.
-A registered dispensary is allowed to cultivate marijuana but only to a maximum of 28 mature plants, 28 ounces of what is classified as ‘usable’ marijuana , and 98 immature plants.
+- There are possession and grow limits on cultivation facilities in the state of Vermont.
+A registered dispensary is allowed to cultivate marijuana, but only to a maximum of 28 mature plants, 28 oz of what is classified as ‘usable’ marijuana , and 98 immature plants.